agiordan101/codingame_chess/README.md

     - (DONE) Do not optimize Board methods !
 Don't break anything
     - (DONE) Create AbstractBoard, and change almost all Board references to AbstractBoard (Unit test too)
     - (DONE) Probably need to create more inline getter/Setter
-    - (IN PROGRESS) Create BitBoard, inherit from AbtractBoard.
+    - (IN PROGRESS) Create bit Board implementation.
 Use the EXACT same solutions to simulate the game.
 (Don't optimize processes)
     - Create TimedBoard, which inrehit from AbstractBoard, wrapping an AbstractBoard received in constructor parameters.
     - Create a function/main to evaliuate board performances (Will mainly be usefull to optimize BitBoard performances)
         - Simulate N games and create an average time for all methods ?